IIITLucknowSWEngg/CSAICSBTeam021/SRS.md

-# Software Requirements Specification (SRS) for Byju's Clone
+# Software Requirements Specification (SRS) for Byju's competitor

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document provides a detailed description of the functional and non-functional requirements for the Byju's Clone application.
+This Software Requirements Specification (SRS) document provides a detailed description of the functional and non-functional requirements for the Byju's competitor  application.
 The document serves as a guideline for developers, testers, and stakeholders throughout the software development lifecycle, ensuring the application meets the expectations and goals defined for the project.

 ### 1.2 Scope
-The Byju’s Clone application is an e-learning platform designed to offer a seamless learning experience through video-based lessons, live classes, quizzes, and progress tracking.
+The Byju’s Competitor  application is an e-learning platform designed to offer a seamless learning experience through video-based lessons, live classes, quizzes, and progress tracking.
 The platform will serve students, educators, and administrators.
 It will allow students to enroll in courses, track progress, attend live classes, and participate in quizzes.
 Educators will have tools to upload content, create live sessions, and monitor student engagement.
 Admins will manage user accounts, courses, and the system’s overall functionality.
 This SRS defines the features and constraints of the application.

 This document covers:
 - User interfaces